-University of Nevada Cooperative Extension recommends that flammable plants be used sparingly within a 30-foot span around the home.
+University of Nevada Cooperative Extension recommends that flammable plants be used sparingly within a 30 foot (9 m.) span around the home.
 If you decide to plant evergreens, ensure they are widely spaced and not too tall.

 Evergreens contain oils and resins that encourage fast moving, raging fires.
 Instead of evergreens and grasses, select plants with a high moisture content.
 Also, keep in mind that deciduous trees have a higher moisture content and contain no flammable oils.
 However, they must be well pruned with plenty of space between branches.